DevExpress/testcafe/docs/articles/documentation/reference/test-api/test/page.md

 If the start page is not specified, the default URL is `about:blank`.

-You can use the `file://hostname/path` [URI scheme](https://en.wikipedia.org/wiki/File_URI_scheme) or relative paths to test web pages in local and network directories.
+You can use the [file URI scheme](https://en.wikipedia.org/wiki/File_URI_scheme) or relative paths to test web pages in local and network directories.

 ```js
 test